psforbes/DataProd_project/EarthquakeViz.md

 App Interface
 ========================================================

-Here is a screen shot of the app interface and world map
+Here is a screen shot of the app interface and world map for all earthquakes in the data set.

 ![screen cap](EarthquakeViz-figure/Shiny_App.jpg)

 Distribution of Earthquake Magnitudes
 ========================================================
+The following plot is generated using the full data set.
 ![plot of chunk unnamed-chunk-1](EarthquakeViz-figure/unnamed-chunk-1-1.png)

+Follow the link to the Github repo on page 5 to see the code.

 Links to the App and related information
 ========================================================

+Click [here](https://psforbes.shinyapps.io/Shiny_Project) to open the Shiny App

+Click [here](https://github.com/psforbes/DataProd_project) to view the code on GitHub

+This R presentation was created in R Studio.
+I hope you enjoyed the exercise in creating and sharing Shiny applications.

+Good luck in this course and with the Capstone project!